DevRel-Foundation/wg-community-engagement-support/CONTRIBUTING.md

 - Used only when consensus cannot be reached
 - Requires quorum of 50% of active working group members
 - Simple majority decides unless otherwise specified
-- Working group lead has tie-breaking vote when necessary
+- working group lead has tie-breaking vote when necessary

 ### Leadership structure

-#### Working group lead
+#### working group lead
 **Current**: [Your Name]
 **Responsibilities**:
 - Strategic direction and priority setting
 - Stakeholder communication and reporting
 - Final decision authority on contentious issues
-- Working group representation in DevRel Foundation activities
+- working group representation in DevRel Foundation activities

 **Term**: 12 months with possibility of renewal **Selection**: Nominated by working group members, confirmed by DevRel Foundation